timlg07/Mr-Turing/README.md

 # Mr. Turing

-There are many Discord bots out there.
+There are many Discord bots out there,
-And they can do impressive things:
+and they can do impressive things:
 they help you by providing reminders,
 they calculate difficult arithmetic expressions for you,
 they can play games like TicTacToe or chess against you.

-But what about a Discord bot, that can do everything?
+But what about a Discord bot that can do everything?
-What about a Discord Bot, which can solve any solvable problem?
+What about a Discord Bot which can solve any solvable problem?
 A Bot which can compute anything that is computable?

 **This** is Mr. Turing™

-A Discord bot, that can and will solve any physically computable problem.
+A Discord bot that can and will solve any physically computable problem.
-A Discord bot, that can simulate Turing machines.
+A Discord bot that can simulate Turing machines.

 ### **Table of Contents**
 - **[How to use](#howtouse)**